Lole Titan Jacket

 Price

 The only other way to put a price in perspective is to look at what the actual market determines.
-And you will be very hard pressed to find a better product from a good and trusted brand at this price.
+And you will be very hard-pressed to find a better product from a good and trusted brand at this price.
 Technical outdoor clothing is generally VERY expensive.
 The great news today is that Lole is kind enough to give our readers even more value:

 Lole and the Environment

-Why This Really Matters
+Why Does This Matter

 With the Titan Jacket, Lole ingeniously put the recycled stuff into the fill.
 Even if it becomes a problem, it won’t be a problem because of where it is.
 That gives me (or you) great confidence in a product that lasts and is genuinely green, or at least as green as it can be.
 It also means that if sustainability is important to you, you might just have a home with Lole or similar companies that are more genuine in their efforts.